Note: This page is in the process of being updated. Please check back soon for the newest information.

 Academic & Professional Development

-CGU’s fall semester will begin on August 31.
+CGU’s spring semester will begin on January 19.
 CGU will implement an Online Flex option in which all classes will be conducted fully online except for labs, studios, practica, one-on-one tutorials, and research studies that require hands-on work and physical access to campus spaces.
 Eligibility for on-campus activity is subject to CGU approval and to CDC, state, and county health and safety guidance.

-For more information, visit our student page for Fall 2020.
+For more information, visit our student page for Spring 2021.

 Students should check the CGU Class Schedule for more information about the format of each class.
 In general, all classes will be conducted fully online except for labs, studios, practica, one-on-one tutorials, and research studies that require hands-on work and physical access to campus spaces.